| overview

 claimants is less exciting than portrayed in much film

-external and workplace training
+external and workplace traininga

 tradition of employee exploitation and low rewards that